 The Grand Mercure Singapore Roxy is an Accor hotel located in the culturally rich Katong area of Singapore.
 Popular among transit passengers for its proximity and free shuttle to Changi Airport, it has also made a name for itself in the local staycation scene due to the “being away from it all” vibe that the property gives off.
 A few blocks to the south is East Coast Park while a block north are the Peranakan shophouses and eateries of Katong.

 I was recently invited for a staycation at the Grand Mercure Singapore Roxy.
 The property has been around for a while but was refurbished a couple of years back.
 Trappings of an Accor property are immediately evident as soon as I entered the hotel, with a Mac station located right in the lobby for surfing.
 Check in was fairly quick and I was given drinks vouchers which I could use for a glass of wine, soft drink or juice at Breez.
-If you are heading to this hotel from the airport, you can check out the shuttle schedule, available HERE.

 As the hotel has been around for some time and due to its position off the CBD, the Grand Mercure Singapore Roxy boasts some of the largest rooms within its class.
 Even the entry level rooms are already at 32 square meters in size.
 For this particular stay, I was billeted at a Business Suite.

 The Business Suite at Grand Mercure Singapore Roxy follows a junior suite style layout – with just a single room but with a generous 54 square meters of space.
 This is the largest room category in the hotel.

 The layout affords the room with plenty of open spaces and the minimalist décor exudes a zen feel.
 You basically enter through a small alcove with visuals of the large work desk and the minibar beside it.
 All rooms come with a Handyphone which you can use to make free calls and text to certain countries as well as for browsing the internet while in Singapore.